 An exciting approach for women who desire an implant placed above the muscle, especially those who are quite athletic and lean, is the addition of fat that can be placed around the implants to add further volume and shape of the breast mound.
 Indeed, the ability to completely augment the breast with a patient's own natural fat is also an option.
 Using techniques not unlike liposuction, harvesting of fat from one part of the body to then place it into the breast can results and a breast mound that is completely natural.
 Fat is natural, yours, and has the potential to last a lifetime - so unlike an implant, which will eventually need to be removed - also incurring additional cost and surgery - fat, once integrated, will never have to be removed.
 Of course, all of this is a very in-depth subject and varies from patient to patient based on the desires and characteristics of each patient.

-Please visit our website for more information as a full video describing the details of each implants is available for viewing.
 I would recommend a full consultation with the board certified plastic surgeon who is experienced in these matters.
 I hope this helps and have a wonderful day.
 Dr. Kayser - Detroit

 It depends on who you ask...

 Hi John and thanks for your question.
 Breast augmentation is all about a healthy conversation between patients and their surgeons.
 I would recommend finding a plastic surgeon that really listens and tries to understand what your wife's goals are.
 Often times, the office can have sample implants to help you visualize what the implants look like (anatomic, round) and how they feel (textured, smooth, saline versus silicone).
 Best of luck!
 MMT